goreleaser/goreleaser/www/content/build.md

       - 6
       - 7

+    # GOMIPS and GOMIPS64 to build when GOARCH is mips, mips64, mipsle or mips64le.
+    # For more info refer to: https://golang.org/doc/install/source#environment
+    # Default is empty.
+    gomips:
+      - hardfloat
+      - softfloat

     # List of combinations of GOOS + GOARCH + GOARM to ignore.
     # Default is empty.
     ignore: